 Acupuncture originated in China more than 2000 years ago.
-Acupuncturists use very fine, single-use, medical-grade stainless steel needles to stimulate anatomical points, which may be accompanied by manual manipulation, heat or electrical stimulation.
+Very fine, single-use, medical-grade stainless steel needles are used to stimulate anatomical points, which may be accompanied by manual manipulation, heat or electrical stimulation.

 Acupuncture treatment is all about achieving harmony and the normal flow of “qi” (or energy) in the body, by stimulating acupuncture points and their related meridians to activate and enhance the body’s own self-healing power.
 At the core of the practice of Traditional Chinese Medicine is a unique and wider view of holism: the human body as one organic part of the surrounding universe, connected with nature.
 By balancing the human body’s distinct yet interdependent functions, practitioners aim to eliminate disease and promote best possible health.

 Acupuncture and Traditional Chinese Medicine is fast becoming recognised internationally as a discipline that is growing in its scientific evidence-base and can effectively complement conventional medicine treatments.
 In 2013 Traditional Chinese Medicine was incorporated into AHPRA, the national body that regulates and standardises mainstream health practitioners in Australia